timebertt/thesis-controller-sharding/README.md

 Because of this, reconciliations cannot be distributed among multiple controller instances which effectively limits the system's capacity and throughput by the available machine sizes and network bandwidth of the underlying infrastructure.
 I.e., leader election prevents Kubernetes controllers from being horizontally scalable.

-This thesis presents first steps towards horizontally scalable Kubernetes controllers by introducing a design for distributing reconciliation of API objects across multiple controller instances, i.e., sharding for Kubernetes controllers.
+This thesis presents the first steps towards horizontally scalable Kubernetes controllers by introducing a design for distributing the reconciliation of API objects across multiple controller instances, i.e., sharding for Kubernetes controllers.
 It shows that proven sharding mechanisms used in distributed databases can be applied to the problem space of Kubernetes controllers as well to overcome the mentioned scalability limitation.
 The proposed design includes lease-based membership and failure detection as well as consistent hashing for partitioning.
 Kubernetes API machinery primitives – namely, labels and label selectors – facilitate coordination between controller instances and prevent concurrent reconciliations of individual objects by multiple instances.